 Websites powered by Drupal 8:

+By choosing Drupal, you get access to a great CMS, as well as the entire ecosystem surrounding it.
 So, what is this ecosystem all about?
 It's a number of additional benefits and tools that coexist with and extend Drupal.

 Drupal ecosystem for business:

 Drupal core and modules are distributed as Open Source, GNU GPL-licensed projects.
 In practice, this means that you don’t have to pay any license fees and you get full, unfettered access to the source code.

 More than a thousand companies around the world provide services based on Drupal (development, graphic design, hosting), which makes it easy to get professional support.
 You can find the full list of companies at https://www.drupal.org/drupal-services.

 Security Team is a team of security experts who make every effort to ensure Drupal’s security.
 If any bugs are found, they are immediately squashed with updates and patches.
 You do not have to pay a cent for this support – it is available to all Drupal users free of charge.

 Drupal’s development roadmap extends 3-4 years into the future.
 Nothing will surprise you – you know what to expect in years to come right away.
 You can also get ready to switch over from version 7 to version 8 or from 8 to 9 in advance.
 With Drupal, nothing happens out of the blue.
 The development of the platform is well-planned and stable.